Albany Medical College Virtual Anatomy Lab

 Medial Cord Branches

-The Medial Pectoral Nerve – (C8, T1) enters the deep surface of the pectoralis minor to supply this muscle and part of the pectoralis major.
+The Medial Pectoral Nerve – (C8-T1) enters the deep surface of the pectoralis minor to supply it and the sternocostal head of the pectoralis major.
 (This nerve is only visualized on the left side of the 3D cadaver)

-The Ulnar Nerve - (C7*, C8, T1) A terminal branch of the medial cord of the brachial plexus; supplies one and one-half muscles in the forearm, most of the intrinsic muscles of the hand, and some sensory.
+The Ulnar Nerve - (C8-T1, occasionally includes some C7 fibers) A terminal branch of the medial cord of the brachial plexus; supplies one and one-half muscles in the forearm, most of the intrinsic muscles of the hand, and some sensory territory.

 The Medial Root of the Median Nerve – other terminal branch of the medial cord; joins the lateral root to form the median nerve which supplies most of the flexor muscles of the forearm and some of the muscles of the hand.
 Innervates some of the skin of the hand..